msp-strath/LabMate/README.md

 After doing so, opening a file with extension `.m` should automatically start LabMate mode, which will give you syntax highlighting of directives and responses.
-More importantly, you can run LabMate on the current buffer by pressing `C-c C-l` (Control-C followed by Control-L).
+More importantly, you can run LabMate on the current buffer by pressing `C-c C-l` (Control-c followed by Control-l).